pablompa/pycryptoaggregators/README.md

 ## Usage:

 This software is still in test and development phase.
-It has just been tested with a Dash Core node.
+It has only been tested with a Dash Core node.

 1. Download [Dash Core](https://www.dash.org/downloads/) node.
 2. Add the following to `dash.conf`: